The 2023 Writers Strike Explained: How We Got Here — and What to Expect

 Many writers rely on residuals from their work being re-aired or distributed as a long-term source of income, but these are also evaporating.
 The dominance of streaming means fewer TV episodes available; for programming like reality shows or variety, late night, and talk shows produced for streaming, the residuals range from inconsistent to nonexistent.
 In film, residuals have all but disappeared as streamers hold on to their content; there’s no afterlife in syndication, cable, or DVDs.

 Another trend WGA wants to rein in is the “mini-room” in which a group of writers come up with stories for a full season of a show before hiring a full writing staff.
-This format can allow a singular writer or showrunner to hatch a show’s entire arc, but as one mini-room writer recently explained to IndieWire, in practice it means writers do the full amount of work for far less pay.
+This format can allow a singular writer or showrunner to hatch a show’s entire arc (think of Taylor Sheridan and “Yellowstone” or Mike White and “The White Lotus”), but as one mini-room writer recently explained to IndieWire, in practice it means writers do the full amount of work for far less pay.
 If they develop storylines well in advance, a streamer or network may only have to pay if the show is picked up to a second season.

+This is one of the biggest sticking points in negotiations, as the WGA wants to see a minimum amount of people staffed and paid during these “pre-greenlight rooms” as well as for some to even remain on staff during and after production.
+Many streamers though may not greenlight a show until after all the scripts are written, which led to studios refusing to make a counter proposal.

 What can writers do during the strike?